ve12sus/youtube-comment/README.md

 Code to [CSS](https://github.com/ve12sus/youtube-comment/blob/master/css/style.css)

 I am not a graphic designer so I kept things simple.
-The HTML is very minimal and most of the website is rendered by the MVC.
+The HTML is very minimal and most of the DOM is rendered by the MVC.

 ## Features and details:
 * Uses HTML5 tags.